Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 ```
 ## Handle

-**Handles&** within Zoe have a slightly different definition than in regular JavaScript.
-They are **Far** objects without any methods whose only useful property are their unique unforgeable identities.
-They're often created in order to designate some other object, where the **Handles** can be passed around as reliable designators without giving access to the designated ojects.
+**Handles** within Zoe have a slightly different definition than in regular JavaScript.
+They are **Far** objects without any methods whose only useful property are their unique identities.
+They're often created in order to designate some other object, where the **Handles** can be passed around as reliable designators without giving access to the designated objects.

 ## Instance